-Grammys 2021: Best fashion moments
+Grammys 2021: Best red carpet fashion moments

 Noah Cyrus, nominated for this year's best new artist award, produced perhaps the most meme-worthy moment of the night in Schiaparelli Haute Couture.
 On social media, the singer -- and younger sister of Miley, herself a former Grammy nominee -- drew comparisons to everything from an enormous oyster and a duvet, to a crumpled-up tissue and a cauliflower.

-Fluorescent colors, one of the standout trends at last year's Grammys thanks to the likes of Lil Nas X and Billie Eilish, were also back in force this year.
-Debi Nova opted for eye-popping pink, while Megan Thee Stallion arrived in a bright orange Dolce & Gabbana gown, complete with a giant bow and thigh-high slit.
+Elsewhere, floral motifs hinted at rebirth and renewal, with Taylor Swift opting for a gown embroidered with a veritable bouquet of flowers (and a matching face mask).
+Anderson Paak and DaBaby also rocked floral tailoring, while Jacob Collier opted for a bright flowery shirt under hot pink suit.

+He was one of a number of stars to wear pink, which ranged in tone from Debi Nova's eye-popping gown and Jhene Aiko's voluminous number.
+Brother-and-sister Finneas and Billie Eilish also went for differing shades of pink, the former with a dandyish ribbon tie and wide lapels, and the latter in a boxy patterned shirt and matching pants, mask and bucket hat.

 Dua Lipa, nominated for six Grammys including the prestigious record of the year, was the embodiment of glamour, arriving on the red carpet in a shimmery floor length gown with a butterfly motif by Versace.

-Triple-nominee Doja Cat meanwhile opted for a daring Roberto Cavalli gown, that started as a moto-inspired leather jacket with a plunging zip, and ended with a green neon feather train.
-And fellow best new artist nominee Phoebe Bridgers took a markedly different -- though no less eye-catching -- approach in a skeleton gown by Thom Browne.
+The spring palettes occasionally ventured into fluorescence, one of the standout trends at last year's Grammys thanks to the likes of Lil Nas X and Billie Eilish.
+Megan Thee Stallion arrived in a bright orange Dolce & Gabbana gown, complete with a giant bow and thigh-high slit, while triple-nominee Doja Cat opted for a daring Roberto Cavalli gown that started as a moto-inspired leather jacket with a plunging zip, and ended with a green neon feather train.

+Fellow best new artist nominee Phoebe Bridgers took a markedly different -- though no less eye-catching -- approach in a skeleton gown by Thom Browne, complete with "bones" embroidered from crystals and pearls.

 The menswear was a little less adventurous, with host Trevor Noah in Gucci among the stars opting for a no-frills black-tie.
-But there were flashes of fun too, from DaBaby's floral print suit to Bad Bunny's beanie with -- true to his name -- playful pointy ears.
-Harry Styles opened the ceremony performing "Watermelon Sugar" wearing a Gucci leather suit paired with a feather boa.
+But there were flashes of fun too, from Bad Bunny's beanie with -- true to his name -- playful pointy ears, to Harry Styles' feather boa, which he paired with a Gucci leather suit to open the ceremony with a performance of "Watermelon Sugar."

 One of the night's best-dressed ensembles, BTS, meanwhile arrived in coordinated Louis Vuitton looks, which ranged from tie-wearing formality to a tan-colored hoodie and white sneakers.

-Note: This story will be updated throughout the evening with more of the awards' best fashion moments.